Domain History: How to check History of Domain Name Ownership Online

 Simply click on the right and left arrows in the search history bar to move forward and backward in the queries recorded in the history trail.
 And clicking a history node revisits that query, populating all the Data Panels.

 The hovering over the node will invoke a tool that shows more details about the query and allows you to highlight or remove the node.

 You can also populate other data panels, including the Domain Profile and Whois History with more details about the specific domain by simply clicking the domain name in the table.
 If it’s only one domain that matches your query, the details are shown by default.

 The Operations Menus include Filters controls, but some data points have additional options, such as IP address-related tools or domain-related tools, and shows how many domains in the DomainTools database match the selected data point.

 Another search method in the Advanced controls allows you to even find a set of domains that contain a specific string or keyword.
 It also permits you to keep track of changes and other records relating to the entire history of the domain you want to use.

 Additionally, the advanced controls allow you to stack multiple filters to refine the results of a specific search, and also to set preferences on the display of the data which persist across the searches.

 Wrap Up domain history check!

-In fact, all items highlighted in blue indicates an interesting pivot, which is signal to analysts that there are unique attributes that look somewhat abnormal.
+In fact, all items highlighted in blue indicate an interesting pivot, which is signals to analysts that there are unique attributes that look somewhat abnormal.

 So that investigators of the expired domain name history at this point can pivot deeper to view the risk scores of the IPs associated with the domain under review.